 STSs and VBSs.

-Operate STSs from April 1 through November 30 for juvenile fish passage, and from December 1 through December 15 for adult fallbacks.
+Operate STSs from April 1 through November 30 for juvenile fish passage, and from December 1 until Monday of the third week in December for adult fallbacks.
 Do not operate units without a full complement of rotating STSs except to comply with other coordinated fish measures.

 Inspect each STS, VBS, and orifice once per month or every 720 hours run-time.
 Video inspections are acceptable.
 More frequent inspections may be required under the following conditions: deterioration of fish condition, increased debris load in JBS, or other indications of STS or VBS malfunction or failure.